 We are the leading company in antisense technology, exploiting a novel drug discovery platform we created to generate a broad pipeline of first-inclass drugs.
 Antisense technology is a direct route from genomics to drugs.
 With our highly efficient and prolific drug discovery platform we can expand our drug pipeline and our partners' pipelines with antisense drugs that address significant unmet medical needs.
-Our business strategy is to do what we do best to discover unique antisense drugs and develop these drugs to key clinical value inflection points.
+Our business strategy is to do what we do best-to discover unique antisense drugs and develop these drugs to key clinical value inflection points.
 In this way, our organization remains small and focused.
 We discover and conduct early development of new drugs, outlicense our drugs to partners and build a broad base of license fees, milestone payments and royalty income.
 We maximize the value of the drugs we discover by putting them in the hands of quality partners with late-stage development, commercialization and marketing expertise such as Bristol-Myers Squibb, Genzyme, GSK and Eli Lilly and Company.
+We benefit from the expertise our partners bring to our drugs.
+For instance, our partner, Genzyme, plans to commercialize our lead product, mipomersen, following regulatory approval, which is expected in 2012.
 We also work with a consortium of smaller companies that can exploit our technology outside our primary areas of focus using their expertise in specific disease areas.
 We call these smaller companies our satellite companies.
 In addition to our cutting edge antisense programs, we maintain technology leadership through collaborations with Alnylam and Regulus, a company we established and jointly own focused on microRNA therapeutics.
-We also exploit our inventions with other therapeutic opportunities such as through collaborations with Achaogen and Archemix Corp.
-Beyond human therapeutics, we benefit from the commercialization of products incorporating our technology by other companies that are better positioned to maximize the commercial potential of these inventions, such as when we sold our subsidiary Ibis Biosciences to Abbott Molecular Inc. All of these different types of relationships are part of our unique business model and create current and future shareholder value.
+We also exploit our inventions with other therapeutic opportunities such as through collaborations with Achaogen and others.
+Beyond human therapeutics, we benefit from the commercialization of products incorporating our technology by other companies that are better positioned to maximize the commercial potential of these inventions, such as when we sold our subsidiary, Ibis Biosciences, to Abbott Molecular Inc. All of these different types of relationships are part of our unique business model and create current and future shareholder value.

 We protect our proprietary RNA-based technologies and products through our substantial patent estate.
 As an innovator in RNA-based drug discovery and development, we design and execute our patent strategy to provide us with extensive protection for our drugs and our technology.
 With our ongoing research and development, our patent portfolio continues to grow.
 The patents not only protect our key assets-our technology and our drugs-they also form the basis for lucrative licensing and partnering arrangements.
-To date, we have generated nearly \$400 million from our intellectual property sale and licensing program that helps support our internal drug discovery and development programs.
+To date, we have generated over \$400 million from our intellectual property sale and licensing program that helps support our internal drug discovery and development programs.